JayJayDee/SmartFactory/README.md

-Simple dependancy injector for node.js.
+Simple but powerful, functional-programming ready Dependency Injector/Container library for node.js.

-dependancy injection library for not only classes but also functions, strings, numbers, ... and all objects in the world.
+dependency injection library for not only classes but also functions, strings, numbers, ... and all objects in the world.

 # features
 - simple syntax, easy to use
+- functional-programming ready
 - lightweight
 - built-in typescript supports
 - supports lazy-instantiation